neuml/cord19q/tasks/virus-genome.md

 # Socioeconomic and behavioral risk factors for this spill-over

 #### Highlights<br/>
+- Our recent behavioral risk investigations in China identified low levels of environmental biosecurity and high levels of human-animal contact as key risk factors for zoonotic disease emergence, particularly in local wet and animal markets .<br/>
 - Impacts of social and economic factors on the transmission of coronavirus disease (COVID-19) in China<br/>
-- Vulnerability Index (IDVI) that was introduced as a synthetic metric to account for a broader set of factors, including descriptors of health care, public health, economic, demographic, disease dynamics, and political (domestic and international) conditions .<br/>
 - Our results suggested that perceived risk and severity of the disease as well as information reliability were important factors associated with the psychological and behavioral responses.<br/>
+- Such fluctuations could be the result of changes in behaviour in the population at risk, or specific superspreading events that inflated the average estimate of transmission.<br/>
 - Such fluctuations could be the result of changes in behaviour in the population at risk, or specific superspreading events that inflated the average estimate of transmission .<br/>
-- Such fluctuations could be the result of changes in behaviour in the population at risk, or specific superspreading events that inflated the average estimate of transmission.<br/>

 #### Articles<br/>
 [Psychological responses, behavioral changes and public perceptions during the early phase of the COVID-19 outbreak in China: a population based cross-sectional survey](https://doi.org/10.1101/2020.02.18.20024448)<br/>